GibbZ-78/THP_W14D2D3D4/README.md

 1. Clone the current :octocat: repository to your local :computer: using something as simple as `git clone .`
 2. Move to the just-brought-in directory
 3. Create a ".env" file in the directory then edit it to add the following line `API_KEY="<your complete RAWG key>"` into it
+4. First make sure to install all dependencies via the `npm install` command, ran within this same cloned directory
-4. First launch the bundling and minimizing of the different files by typing `npm run build`
+5. Then launch the bundling and minimizing of the different files by typing `npm run build`
-5. Wait...
+6. Wait...
 Wait again...
 Yes, I know, it is soooo long and sloooow
-6. Still waiting?
+7. Still waiting?
 Congratulations!
 You should now see all builds passed and can now enter `npm run server` to see the result
-7. If your web broser hasn't launched a new tab automatically then (i) insult it before (ii) browsing: `http://localhost:8000/`
+8. If your web broser hasn't launched a new tab automatically then (i) insult it before (ii) browsing: `http://localhost:8000/`
-8. You can finally relax and - hopefully :sweat: - have fun surfing :surfer: and exploring :eyes: GibbZ' Games' Lair
+9. You can finally relax and - hopefully :sweat: - have fun surfing :surfer: and exploring :eyes: GibbZ' Games' Lair

 ### :computer: Development Environment